jolpica/jolpica-f1/docs/endpoints/laps.md

 `MRData.RaceTable.Races[i].time` : The time of the race.

-`MRData.RaceTable.Races[i].Laps` : The list of laps in a given race.
+`MRData.RaceTable.Races[i].laps/` : The list of laps in a given race.

 ---